Businesses in Downtown Canandaigua said are fortunate to remain open during pandemic

 “It feels like Christmas even if it wasn’t.
 You know what I mean between the freshly fallen snow degree of appreciation and humility that we’re hearing,” said Ethan Fogg, Canandaigua Chamber of Commerce, President and CEO

-locally owned businesses here are cheerful. they have been able to remain open while other areas in the finger lakes haven’t because of the micro-clusters shutdowns.
+Locally owned businesses here are cheerful. they have been able to remain open while other areas in the Finger Lakes haven’t because of the micro-cluster shutdowns.
 Denise Chaapel, is the owner of Sweet Expressions in downtown Canandaigua and the Director of the Business Improvement District.
 She says the credit to their success is listening to mom and pop shops.

 “What they really needed was feet on the street and customers and their stores, so we started to think how can we do that safely,” said Chaapel.